 For rehearsal?
 I walked in and I just started sobbing, like uncontrollably, just starting crying because it’s one of those goals that you don’t say out loud, you know what I mean?
 You’ve got this thing like you want this to happen but I’m not gonna tell you that ‘cause that’s crazy!
 The energy in there, it’s just such an honour to be on that stage and the energy in there is really vivid and there’s so much… people feel really reverend in that space.
 All the cast and crew really honours the process, it’s just really, really cool to be a part of something that’s being created like that every week.

 5. You’re currently on tour with Mumford & Sons, how does playing arenas differ from playing smaller venues?

 It’s CRAZY!
 Opening is always a really humbling experience because it’s not your fans, maybe they are or they could be!
-It’s new and we’re playing in the round so it’s not as if I’m playing a normal arena. there’s people everywhere.
-I think the most interesting thing is trying to figure out what songs work or what songs like… some songs are built for different venues y’know like I’ve got a song called ‘On/Off’ that’s so fun to play in a club but we’re struggling with it a little bit more here but then songs like ‘Fallingwater’ which don’t always connect in a smaller sweatier space feels SO HUGE and perfect for this kind of space so it’s been interesting to work on our setlist in that kinda way.
+It’s new and we’re playing in the round so it’s not as if I’m playing a normal arena. there are people everywhere.
+I think the most interesting thing is trying to figure out what songs work or what songs like… some songs are built for different venues now like I’ve got a song called ‘On/Off’ that’s so fun to play in a club but we’re struggling with it a little bit more here but then songs like ‘Fallingwater’ which don’t always connect in a smaller sweatier space feels SO HUGE and perfect for this kind of space so it’s been interesting to work on our setlist in that kinda way.

 6. What’s your favourite song to perform in an arena?